Frequently Asked Questions

 If you have gaps between your teeth, or have teeth that are broken, chipped, misshapen or misaligned, veneers may be right for you.

-First, the teeth must be conservatively prepared, removing a small amount from their surface.
-A mold is made and sent to our dental lab which will make your veneers.
+First, the teeth must be prepared, removing a small amount from their surface.
+A mold is then created and sent to our dental lab, which will lead to the creation of your veneers.
 When the veneers are ready, you return and have them bonded to your teeth.

 Normal brushing and flossing can be resumed immediately.
 It is normal to experience some sensitivity during the veneering process.
 This dissipates quickly after the final bonding.